 Whitsand Bay

-In the running for Cornwall’s longest beach, Whitsand Bay extends from Rame Head to Portwrinkle.
-Reaching nearly 4 miles in length at low tide when several smaller coves merge together, this beach has plenty of space for dreamy walks by the sea.
-While access to the beach is a little tricky due to its steep cliff paths (the easiest way to get down is from the car park near Tregantle’s active military fort), this only serves to deter the crowds and means the beach is often quiet.
+Home to one of Cornwall’s longest beaches and a real hidden gem, Whitsand Bay extends all the way from Rame Head to Portwrinkle in South East Cornwall.
+Reaching over three miles in length, the main beach commands glorious views over the coast and has plenty of space for enchanting spells by the sea.
+While access to the beach is a little tricky due to its steep cliff paths (the easiest way to get down is from the car park near Tregantle’s active military fort), this means the beach is often wonderfully quiet – perfect for relaxing moments in nature overlooking the glimmering waters of the Celtic Sea.
 Just be aware that access is prohibited when the red flags are flown from the fort and that swimming here is not advised due to strong currents.

 Widemouth Bay

-Feeling inspired for a beach break?
-Take a look at our luxury cottages in Cornwall here.
+Feeling inspired for a heavenly beach break?
+Take a look at our luxury cottages in Cornwall.